-Touch the cellular icon (usually LTE or 3G) on the top corner of your touchscreen.
-Model 3 begins to scan and display detected Wi-Fi networks that are within range.

-NOTE: If a known Wi-Fi network does not appear in the list, move your vehicle closer to the access point or consider using a range extender to reach your vehicle.

-- 2. Select the Wi-Fi network you want to use, enter the password (if necessary), then touch Confirm. - 3.
-Your vehicle connects to the Wi-Fi network.
-Whenever the network is within range, Model 3 automatically connects to it.
+- 1. Touch the cellular icon (usually LTE or 3G) on the right touchscreen.
+Model 3 begins to scan and display detected Wi-Fi networks that are within range. - NOTE: If a known Wi-Fi network does not appear in the list, move Model 3 closer to the access point or consider using a range extender. - 2.
+Select the Wi-Fi network you want to use, enter the password (if necessary), then touch Confirm. - 3.
+Model 3 connects to the Wi-Fi network.
+Whenever the network is within range, Model 3 connects to it automatically.